Crews work to control fire at Texas petrochemicals plant

 - Boeing 737 Max 8 hit trouble right away, pilot’s tense radio messages show

+“As of this time, they’re still within normal range,” he said Monday.

-A shelter-in-place order that had been issued for residents of Deer Park was lifted early Monday morning after results of air quality tests showed no unsafe levels of chemicals, the city said.
-But city and county officials warned that smoke from the fire could cause skin and eye irritation and respiratory issues.
+A shelter-in-place order was issued Sunday for residents of Deer Park.
+The order was lifted early Monday after air-quality tests showed no unsafe levels of chemicals, according to the city.

+But city and county officials warned that smoke from the fire could cause skin and eye irritation, and respiratory issues.
 Schools in the area were closed Monday as a precaution.

-A huge plume of smoke could be seen for miles, including from the Galveston Ferry , which is about 35 miles (55 kilometers) southeast of the blaze.
+Fire crews used foam to protect storage tanks that have not caught on fire

+“We are controlling the fire and keeping it off the rest of the tanks,” said Ray Russell with Channel Industries Mutual Aid, an organization that coordinates rescue and emergency capabilities of the local petrochemical industry.

 The fire was the second in as many days at a Houston-area petrochemical facility.
 A fire at an ExxonMobil plant in nearby Baytown that broke out Saturday has been contained.